Back and Neck Pain Relief

 Although massage therapy is well-known for relaxation (such as that offered in spas), it is also extremely beneficial for the body’s health.

 By increasing the blood flow and circulation to an injury or injured area, massage will help promote healing and rebuilding.
 It will also release toxins to the lymphatic system (the body’s natural filter), which are then expelled from the body.

 Have you experienced muscle twitches?
 Also called “muscle fasciculation,” these can be downright annoying.
 Massage can help solve these problems, along with releasing trigger points.

 Nearly 45% of today’s workers have some degree of neck pain, with 12% of women and 9% of men experiencing it consistently each day.
-Neck pain can range from mild to severe, and while some can ignore the discomfort, others are unable to perform regular daily functions pain free.
+Cervical pain can range from mild to severe, and while some can ignore the discomfort, others are unable to perform regular daily functions pain-free.

 Why Does My Neck Hurt?

 It can be difficult to pinpoint what causes neck pain when it starts, especially when it goes away in a matter of days or weeks.
 But if it returns with persistence or is more debilitating, it’s necessary to get the right diagnosis and treatment quickly.